fourieraudio/docs/docs/transform/faq.md

 The Windows/macOS application (on a separate computer) can be used to configure your engine and control the plugins.

-### Do I need a separate computer to control the **transform**.engine?
+### How can I configure the **transform**.engine?

-Yes, you will need a computer running either Windows (10 upwards) or macOS (11 upwards) to control the engine, using the Transform application.
+You can control the **transform**.engine with a computer running either Windows (10 upwards) or macOS (11 upwards), using the Transform control application.
+Once you're up and running, the **transform**.engine doesn't require the client to continue processing using your configuration!

 ### What plugins can I run?

-The **transform**.engine supports all VST3 native plugins, that can be installed and activated offline.
+The **transform**.engine supports all Windows VST3 plugins, that can be installed and activated offline.

 ### How many plugins can I run?

-This is very much down to the type of plugins you choose to run.

-The **transform**.engine will provide real-time feedback on how much processing is available, and provide a guide of how mcuh processing each installed plugin will require.
+How long is a piece of string?
+No two plugins are alike, so the number of plugins you can run will depend on the DSP load presented by each plugin.
+We don't limit the number of plugins you can run on a **transform**.engine beyond the amount of raw DSP available.

+The Transform application provides real-time feedback on the current DSP load, providing a live indication of how many more plugins you can add before your run out of processing.

+Benchmarks coming soon - watch this space!

-### Does the **transform**.engine client application work with M1 Apple computers?
+### Does the **transform**.engine  application work with Apple M1 computers?

 Yes it does!
 M1 computers are supported.

 ### How many channels can the **transform**.engine process?

-The **transform**.engine can process up to 64 bidirectional channels of audio, up to 96 kHz.
+The **transform**.engine has 64 channels of Dante input and 64 channels of Dante output.
+These can be freely assigned to chains as required.
+They can run at up to 96 kHz.

 ### I have a great idea for a feature.
 How can I let you know?